-This gas-fired water heater is design certified by CSA International under the American National Standard Z21.10.3 and CAN/CGA 4.3-M most current editions at the time of manufacture.
-This is a category IV water heater.
+This gas-fired water heater's design is certified by CSA International under the American National Standard Z21.10.1 and CSA 4.1-M, most current editions at the time of manufacture.
+This is a category III water heater.

 This water heater must be installed in accordance with local codes or, in the absence of local codes, the National Fuel Gas Code, ANSI Z223.1-Latest Edition) and/or in Canada CAN/CGA B149 Installation Codes (Latest Editions).
-The warranty for this water heater is in effect only when the water heater is installed, adjusted, and operated in accordance with these Installation and Operation Instructions.
-The manufacturer will not be held liable for any damage resulting from alteration and/or failure to comply with these instruc-tions.
+The warranty for this water heater is in effect only when the water heater is installed, adjusted, and operated in accordance with these Installation and Operating Instructions.
+The manufacturer will not be held liable for any damage resulting from alteration and/or failure to comply with these instructions.

-This water heater is NOT design certified for installation in a mobile home.
+This water heater is not design certified for installation in a mobile home.
 Such an installation may create a hazardous condition and will nullify the warranty.